AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 The Profile toggle allows Customer AI to export the scoring results into Real-time Customer Profile.
 Disabling this toggle prevents the models scoring results from being added to Profile.
 Customer AI scoring results are still available with this feature disabled.

-When using Customer AI for the first time you can toggle this feature off until you are happy with the model output results.
-This prevents you from uploading multiple scoring datasets to Real-time Customer Profile while fine tuning your model.
-Once you have finished fine tuning your model, you can clone the model using the [clone option](#set-up-your-instance) from the **Service instances** page.
+When using Customer AI for the first time you can toggle this feature off until you are satisfied with the model output results.
+This prevents you from uploading multiple scoring datasets to your Customer Profiles while fine tuning your model.
+Once you have finished calibrating your model, you can clone the model using the [clone option](#set-up-your-instance) from the **Service instances** page.
 This allows you to create a copy of your model and toggle profile on.

 ![Profile toggle](../images/user-guide/advanced-workflow.png)